Reconstructing and restoring the upper extremity in Brooklyn, NY.

 Dr. Koehler is the Director of Hand and Microsurgery and an Assistant Professor in the Department of Orthopaedic Surgery at SUNY Downstate Medical Center and Kings County Hospital Center.
 He is also a specialized consultant for challenging upper extremity cases at Maimonides Medical Center.
 Dr. Koehler is board certified in Orthopaedic Surgery by the American Board of Orthopaedic Surgery.

 Dr. Koehler has conducted extensive research on the upper extremity and, in particular, has a focus on peripheral nerve repair and reconstruction.
 He maintains an active lab at SUNY Downstate.
 In addition to publishing clinical and basic science research papers, he has also contributed chapters for multiple textbooks.
 He is a frequent presenter at national and international meetings.
-He is active in the American Society for Surgery of the Hand and the American Association for Hand Surgery, currently serving on a committee and recently traveled to Honduras as a member of the Touching Hands Project and he also teaches orthopaedic surgery trainees in Africa.
+He is active in the American Society for Surgery of the Hand and the American Association for Hand Surgery, currently serving on committees.
+He recently traveled to Honduras as a member of the Touching Hands Project and he also teaches orthopaedic surgery trainees in Africa.
 Dr. Koehler has also been recognized by the American Orthopaedic Association as an Emerging Leader.